The mortgage industry in the US is very competitive, having about 12,000 companies offering home loans.

 Know Your Loan Terms: Bigger Payments or More Interest

-One of the most important issues concerning mortgages is that of the length of term versus size of payments.
+One of the most important issues concerning mortgages is that of the length of term versus the size of payments.
 When you make a bigger down payment and settle for bigger payments during a short loan period, you’ll lesser interest over the course of the loan.

 Fixed vs adjustable rate mortgages